Do LLMs Know When to NOT Answer? Investigating Abstention Abilities of Large Language Models: Results and Discussion

 \section{Results and Discussion}

-We use five state-of-the-art LLMs, namely, GPT-3.5-Turbo \citep{openaigpt35turbo}, GPT-4-Turbo \citep{openaigpt4turboandgpt4}, GPT-4-32k \citep{achiam2023gpt}, Mixtral 8x7b Instruct \citep{jiang2024mixtral} and Mixtral 8x22b Instruct \citep{mixtral8x22b}.
-Throughout our work, we refer to them as GPT-3.5 Turbo, GPT-4 Turbo, GPT-4 32K, Mixtral 8x7b and Mixtral 8x22b respectively.
-For each model, we conduct the three experiments (see section \ref{sec: problem formulation}), on all datasets (see section \ref{sec:dataset}).
-All experiments are performed under a zero-shot setting and three predictions ($\hat{y}_{s}$, $\hat{y}_{abs}$, $\hat{y}_{eabs}$) are generated for each question. \textbf{Note that}, the verbal confidence results are reported with a confidence threshold of three, as it draws out the best performance from all models\footnote{We saw similar trends with verbal confidence threshold of 2 and 4.}. \Cref{Datasetwise_results} shows a summary of the evaluation results from our experiments for CQA, MMLU, and PopQA datasets and every set of four rows showcases $\mathcal{P}$, $\mathcal{AAC}$, $\mathcal{UAC}$ and $\mathcal{AR}$.
+\paragraph{Experiment Setup} We use six LLMs, namely: GPT-3.5 Turbo \citep{openaigpt35turbo}, GPT-4 Turbo \citep{openaigpt4turboandgpt4}, GPT-4 32k \citep{achiam2023gpt}, Mixtral 8x7b Instruct \citep{jiang2024mixtral}, Mixtral 8x22b Instruct \citep{mixtral8x22b} and Mistral 7b Instruct.
+Throughout our work, we may drop ``Instruct'', but we are always referring to the ``Instruct'' versions.
+These LLMs were chosen to examine $\mathcal{AA}$ across models with varying parameter sizes and capabilities.
+For each model and task prompt (section \ref{subsec: task prompt variations}), we conduct the three experiments (section \ref{subsec: task prompt variations}), on all datasets (section \ref{sec:dataset}), generating three predictions ($\hat{y}_{s}$, $\hat{y}_{abs}$, $\hat{y}_{eabs}$) for each question.
+All experiments are performed under a zero-shot setting.

+To calculate the metrics in the `Verbal Confidence Experiment', \textit{Confidence Thresholding} is used based on the confidence score generated by the LLMs.
+We posit that any prediction with a low confidence level can be treated as abstained.
+Hence, any prediction with a confidence score either less than or equal to the confidence threshold, irrespective of which option it represents, is abstained i.e., converted to the `IDK/ NOTA' option.
+The numbers reported here are calculated with a confidence threshold of three, as it draws out the best performance from all models (appendix \ref{subsec: vc with different thresholds}).
+Table \ref{Datasetwise_results} shows a summary of the evaluation results from our experiments on CQA, MMLU, and PopQA datasets.
+Row groups are the task prompts, and the column groups are the abstention clause.
+Four metrics, $\mathcal{P}$, $\mathcal{UAC}$, and $\mathcal{AR}$, are reported for each combination.